SAP-samples/codejam-cap-llm/exercises/04-explore-sap-hana-cloud-vector-engine/README.md

 ## What are Vector Embeddings

 > "Vector embeddings are mathematical representations used to encode objects into multi-dimensional vector space.
 These embeddings capture the relationships and similarities between objects.
 SAP HANA Cloud Vector Engine will facilitate the storage and analysis of complex and unstructured vector data(embeddings) into a format that can be seamlessly processed, compared, and utilized in building various intelligent data applications and adding more context in case of GenAI scenarios."

-- Vectorize your Data : SAP HANA Cloud's Vector Engine for Unified Data Excellence
+Source: Vectorize your Data : SAP HANA Cloud's Vector Engine for Unified Data Excellence

 ## How do I enable SAP HANA Cloud Vector Engine